kairosity/mp4-lionize/README.md

 As outlined above Lionize's target market are businesses in need of digital marketing services.
 SMEs, sole traders and larget corporations all fall under this umbrella.

 ## Research
-The user registration / dashboard formula for web applications has been around a good while now.
-It is a tried and tested structure for client communication and engagement.

 To research the best design and structural mechanisms to use for this project, I visited a number of Saas and online store websites to see how they present their information and how they structure their payment portals.

 ## Value to the User
-All classes of users benefit from a versatile online ordering and payment system.
-It streamlines the design process for website orders and it cuts out needless administration for orders that are recurring, such as social media management.
+All classes of users benefit from a simple online ordering and payment system.

-The informational aspects of the website deliver value insofar as they communicate information about the services on offer, allowing potential clients to make informed decisions on whether or not they want to work with Lionize.
+The informational aspects of the website deliver value insofar as they succinctly communicate information about the services/products on offer, allowing potential clients to make informed purchasing decisions.

-The user dashboard access, after registration delivers a more personalized service to clients, but in an efficient digital way in keeping with the fast pace of technological innovation.
+The user portal access gained after registration delivers a more personalized, efficient user experience that is in sync with the fast pace of technological innovation.

 #### back to [contents](#table-of-contents)
 <br>